Madison Bumgarner: 2010

-On June 26, 2010, Bumgarner was called up again to join the club, facing the Boston Red Sox the next day, where he registered his first career major league hit.
+On June 26, 2010, Bumgarner was called up again to join the club, facing the Boston Red Sox the next day, where he registered his first career Major League hit.
+Leading off the bottom of the fifth inning and on the first pitch he saw, Bumgarner hit a line drive single to left-center field off of pitcher Manny Delcarmen.
 He replaced Joe Martinez, who had made one start in place of an injured Todd Wellemeyer, in the starting rotation.
 The next day, Bumgarner made his first career major league pinch-hitting appearance.

-On July 6, Bumgarner earned his first career major league victory by going eight innings without yielding a run.
-In the game, he also registered his first career major league run batted in (RBI).
-Bumgarner pitched well enough that when Wellemeyer returned from the disabled list in August, Giants' manager Bruce Bochy chose to use him in the bullpen and leave Bumgarner in the rotation.
+On July 6 at Miller Park, in a 6–1 win over the Milwaukee Brewers, Bumgarner earned his first career Major League victory by going eight innings without yielding a run.
+In the game, he also registered his first career Major League run batted in (RBI).
+In the top of the sixth inning and leading 4–0, Bumgarner hit an RBI single through second and first base off of pitcher Randy Wolf, scoring center fielder Aaron Rowand and moving first baseman Travis Ishikawa to third base.

+Bumgarner pitched well enough that when Wellemeyer returned from the disabled list in August, Giants Manager Bruce Bochy chose to use Wellemeyer in the bullpen and leave Bumgarner in the rotation.

 In five September starts during the Giants' successful run to the National League West Division championship, Bumgarner posted an ERA of 1.13.
 At the end of September, Bumgarner earned his first win at home, making him 7–6 on the season.
+In 18 games (all starts), Bumgarner finished his rookie season with a win–loss record of 7–6, a 3.00 earned run average, and 86 strikeouts.
 After the season, he was named a starting pitcher on Baseball America's 2010 All-Rookie Team.